ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 Jump to a section:

-You’re not retiring yet, but you can see it on the horizon.
-You’re starting to dream about the things you’ll do when you’re no longer working.
-As you enter the last phase of your full-time career, it’s an ideal time to make sure your retirement plans are in order and support the dreams you have for this next chapter in your life.
-Let’s look at what you should be doing now to enjoy the retirement you want later.
+You're not retiring just yet, but you can see it on the horizon.
+It's an exciting time because you're starting to dream about all the things you'll finally have the freedom to do.
+As you enter this last phase of your full-time career, it's the perfect moment to pause and make sure your roadmap supports the dreams you have for this next chapter.

-Articles about how much income you’ll need when you retire bypass the most important question: What does retirement mean for you?
+Most articles jump straight into the math of how much income you need.
+We think that skips the most important question of all: What does retirement actually mean for you?

-Traveling the world, for example, requires a lot more income than going fishing every morning.
-Place matters, too: Will you stay in your existing home or downsize?
-Will you move to an area with a different cost of living?
+Your vision drives the numbers.
+Traveling the world requires a much higher income than going fishing every morning.
+Location matters just as much.
+Are you going to stay in your existing home, or are you looking to downsize?
+Perhaps you want to move to an area with a significantly different cost of living.

-There are usually three major expenses in retirement.
-You can take steps now to control all three.
+There are usually three major expenses you'll face in retirement.
+The good news is that you can take steps right now to control them.

 1. Housing

-Even if your mortgage is paid off and you plan to stay in your home, you’ll still be paying for things like property taxes.
-If you plan to sell your home and move to a place that’s cheaper, your monthly expenses might change but won’t completely disappear.
-Now is the time to start thinking about where and how you’d like to live in retirement, and then understand what that means for your finances.
+Even if your mortgage is fully paid off and you plan to stay put, housing costs don't disappear.
+You will still be paying for things like property taxes.
+If you plan to sell your home and move to a cheaper place, remember that your monthly expenses might change, but they won't vanish completely.
+Now is the time to decide where and how you want to live so you can understand exactly what that means for your bottom line.

 2. Healthcare